nathanielfernandes/imagetext-py/readme.md

 ## About
 imagetext makes use of [rusttype](https://github.com/redox-os/rusttype) for font parsing and [tiny-skia](https://github.com/RazrFalcon/tiny-skia) for drawing.
 It has a simple API that allows you to draw text with ease.

+Currently imagetext-py does beat out Pillow for most of the cases I've tested, but I will setup some benchmarks soon.

 ## Features
 - Multi-line text
 - Text wrapping